RS17/Tunnel-Strike/README.md

 # Tunnel-Strike
 Unity 3D space shooter game.
 Hard to control.

 This is a game I made in Unity prior to becoming a software developer.
 The textures got a bit messed up when upgrading to the latest version of Unity after 5 years or so, which is why it's so dark.
-There's also some experimental assets from a chain gun-based game that I was developing hidden in there somewhere.
+There's also some experimental assets from a chain gun-based game that I was thinking of developing hidden in there somewhere.

 It involves controlling a ship and maneuvering it down a tunnel with obstacles, missiles, and turrets.